iamso/mdparse/public/default.md

 This is a **div** with the class `container`.
 :::

-::: custom section .custom-section #custon-section This is a **section** with the class `custom-section` and the id `custom-section`.
+::: custom section .custom-section #custom-section This is a **section** with the class `custom-section` and the id `custom-section`.
 :::